atteo/classindex/README.md

 Eclipse
 =======
 Eclipse uses its own Java compiler which is not strictly standard compliant and requires extra configuration.
-In Java Compiler -> Annotation Processing -> Factory Path you need to add both ClassIndex and Guava jar files.
+In Java Compiler -> Annotation Processing -> Factory Path you need to add ClassIndex jar file.
 See the [screenshot](https://github.com/atteo/classindex/issues/5#issuecomment-15365420).

 License